simeononsecurity/simeononsecurity.ch/content/articles/how-to-use-powercli-for-vsphere-management/index.en.md

 Next, a `foreach` loop iterates over each virtual machine.
 For each virtual machine, it checks if the power state is "PoweredOn" and if so, gracefully shuts down the virtual machine using the `Shutdown-VMGuest` cmdlet with the `-Confirm:$false` parameter to bypass the confirmation prompt.

-By utilizing this script, you can ensure a safe and orderly shutdown of all virtual machines within a folder using PowerCLI.
+By using this script, you can ensure a safe and orderly shutdown of all virtual machines within a folder using PowerCLI.

-By leveraging PowerCLI's scripting capabilities, you can create powerful automation workflows tailored to your specific requirements.
+By using PowerCLI's scripting capabilities, you can create powerful automation workflows tailored to your specific requirements.

 ### Managing Virtual Machines and Hosts